 Learn whether you might be entitled to workers’ comp benefits if you contracted COVID-19 because of your job.

-Working from home has become the new normal for millions of people as a result of the COVID-19 pandemic.
+Working from home has become the new normal for millions of people.
 But what happens if you’re injured while working from home?

 Frequently asked questions about workers' compensation for job-related injuries and illnesses.